 User research

 User research is the first step in understanding the needs and expectations of your target audience.
-It provides valuable information for interface design.
+It provides valuable insights for interface design.

 Storytelling